- The managers invest flexibly, in all types of bonds, with very few constraints placed on them

 The fixed interest team at Invesco has a strong reputation and follow a clear and disciplined investment process, aiming to achieve the best returns for investors.
 The managers are incentivised based on the performance of the fund which we think aligns their interests with those of investors.

-The managers consider ESG factors when analysing bonds as they believe that over the long term these factors can affect the creditworthiness of bond issuers.
-This doesn’t mean that the managers won’t take ESG related risks within the portfolio though, they just need to be rewarded appropriately for the associated risks.
+The managers consider ESG (Environmental, Social and Governance) factors when analysing bonds as they believe that over the long term these factors can affect the creditworthiness of bond issuers.
+This doesn’t mean that the managers won’t take ESG-related risks within the portfolio though, they just need to feel investors will be rewarded appropriately for the associated risks.
 They will also engage with company management in instances where ESG risk is material for bondholders.

-Since Stuart Edwards became co-manager of the fund in August 2020, the fund has delivered a return of 6.07%* to investors, ahead of the 4.88% gain for the strategic bond peer group.
+Since Stuart Edwards became co-manager of the fund in August 2020, the fund has delivered a return of 1.14%* to investors, ahead of the -7.39% loss for the strategic bond peer group.
 Although this is an encouraging start on this fund, it should be noted that this is a short timeframe to consider performance over.
 Past performance isn’t a guide to the future.

-Under the previous long serving and now retired manager Paul Causer we were pleased to see the full flexibility of the fund being used with a proactive approach to increasing credit exposure where compelling valuations existed.
-The willingness to invest differently to peers will continue under Edwards and Eberhardt so performance could be different too, which inevitably means there will be periods of underperformance.
+It is good to see the full flexibility of the fund continuing to be used by Stuart Edwards and Julian Eberhardt, with a proactive approach to increasing credit exposure where compelling valuations exist.
+The willingness to invest differently to peers is expected to continue so performance could be different too, which inevitably means there will be periods of underperformance.

 |Annual percentage growth|